matrix-org/synapse/docker/README.md

 Jemalloc is embedded in the image and will be used instead of the default allocator.
 You can read about jemalloc by reading the Synapse [README](../README.md)

-### Running all worker processes in a single container
+### Running all worker processes in a single container for testing

 Anyone looking to run Synapse workers with docker in production should use one container per Synapse process, specifying a different worker config per container.